Cherona: Vicky Chase

 In November 2009, Vicky Chassioti made her solo debut with the stage name Vicky Chase covering the Banaroo song "Coming Home for Christmas".
 The single was released on 20 November 2009 through Na klar!
 Records.
 Her first album, Stop Talking, was released on 4 June 2010.

 Milla Rock

-Since early 2011 to 2021, Milla Rock sung in the Ukrainian-Canadian rock band Zapovid from Toronto.
+Since early 2011 to 2021, Milla Rock was a founder, songwriter and singer of the Ukrainian-Canadian rock band Zapovid from Toronto.
 Zapovid has played at numerous events and festivals in Canada and United States with bands like Mad Heads XL, Los Colorados, Horpyna, Kozak System, and Mandry.